DidgetyTech/utility-bills-processor/README.md

 ### Commands

-* Activate an environment with the development python: `poetry shell`
+* Activate an environment with the development python and tools: `poetry shell`
-* Run a tool or a poetry script: `poetry run ...`
+* Run a tool from outside of the environment or a poetry script: `poetry run ...`
   * `poetry run nox` to execute build steps, like linting, using [Nox](https://nox.thea.codes/en/stable/index.html).
 Use `-r` to minimize setup time by reusing the venv for each session.
 * For all commands: `poetry list`